Camp Tours / Visitors

 We do our best to accommodate one friend request per camper per season.
 Please put your friend request in writing to the camp office no later than April 1st as groups are finalized in early April.
 Friend requests are accepted but are not guaranteed.
 Friend requests must be mutual and exclusive, meaning the two campers must each request each other and only in pairs, we do not allow multiple pairs of campers to be joined into groups.

 All campers are required to have a current physical and immunization record on file in order to attend camp.
-Our medical form can be found here: Medical Form 2022.
+Our medical form can be found below.
 We can also accept any equivalent form completed by a physician.

 Expectations for Camp